 You’ll know you’re getting close to Holly Beach when you start seeing the clusters of houses on stilts.
-This beach town south of Lake Charles, near Sulphur, marks the western edge of what locals call the Cajun Riviera, a 30-mile stretch of south Louisiana coastline dotted by marshes and rivers.
+This beach town is about an hour south of Lake Charles and Sulphur, and it marks the western edge of what locals call the Cajun Riviera, a 30-mile stretch of south Louisiana coastline dotted by marshes and rivers.
 Camping is allowed on the beach, and the numerous rental houses and RV areas might convince you to stick around for more than just a day.

 Cypremort Point Beach

 Cypremort Point State Park is home to this picturesque beach overlooking Vermilion Bay.
 Windsurfing and fishing are popular here; for boat-less visitors, Cypremort Point has a great fishing pier.
 Overnight visitors to the area should check out one of the six cabins on site.